SunCCNY/NAIRR-SMLM/2DGauss_LD/README.md

 ![Alt text](https://github.com/SunCCNY/NAIRR-SMLM/blob/main/2DGauss_LD/Docs/Fig2DGauss_LD_Benchmark_Frame_10_Emitters.png)

 ### Benchmarking and evaluating
-The quality of the reconstructed SMLM can be benchmarked by the UGIA-F [1-3] and UGIA-M [6] estimators that achieve the Fisher information of data movie and single frames, respectively.
+The quality of the reconstructed SMLM is **benchmarked** by the UGIA-F [1-3] and UGIA-M [6] estimators that achieve the Fisher information of data movie and single frames, respectively.
 Both UGIA-F and UGIA-M estimators are theoretical estimators.

-The quality metrics of the root mean square minimum distance (RMSMD) [3], RMSMD-P, and RMSE-P [5] are used to evaluate the accuracy of reconstructed SMLM image in comparison with the ground truth emitter locations.
+The quality metrics of the root mean square minimum distance (RMSMD) [3], RMSMD-P, and RMSE-P [5] are used to **evaluate** the accuracy of reconstructed SMLM image in comparison with the ground truth emitter locations.

 ### Performance of UGIA-F and UGIA-M estimators

 **UGIA-F estimator:** The UGIA-F estimator outputs an SMLM image as shown below.
-Its quality in terms of RMSMD is given in the table below.
+Its quality in terms of RMSMD is listed in the leaderboard.

 ![Alt text](https://github.com/SunCCNY/NAIRR-SMLM/blob/main/2DGauss_LD/Docs/Fig2DGauss_LD_Benchmark_UGIA-F.png)

 **UGIA-M estimator:** The UGIA-M estimator outputs an SMLM image as shown below.
-Its quality in terms of RMSMD is given in the table below.
+Its quality in terms of RMSMD is listed in the leaderboard.

 ![Alt text](https://github.com/SunCCNY/NAIRR-SMLM/blob/main/2DGauss_LD/Docs/Fig2DGauss_LD_Benchmark_UGIA-M.png)